-An intoxicated child is the last thing any parent expects to see at a Ministry of Education licensed and funded quality early childhood centre.
+A drunk / intoxicated child is the last thing any parent expects.
 Even worse is when the teachers and management also fail in their basic duty of care by not immediately informing the parents of the child affected and getting medical help.

-“If you looked into her eyes she clearly wasn't there, she was stumbling and she smashed her head on the boot of my car and it didn't faze her”.
+“If you looked into her eyes she clearly wasn’t there, she was stumbling and she smashed her head on the boot of my car and it didn’t faze her”.said the child’s mother

 She rushed her daughter to hospital and her daughter was found to have a blood alcohol level of 188mg.

-On the hospital’s request the mum phoned the centre to find out how long her daughter had been intoxicated and was told her ‘silly’ behaviour was noticed by the teachers at 4.30pm.
+On the hospital’s request the mum phoned the centre to find out how long her daughter had been intoxicated.
+She was told teachers noticed ‘silly’ behaviour at 4.30pm.

-The centre’s manager has since suggested to the Southland Times that the girl may have consumed some of the alcohol-based hand sanitizer they have at the centre.
+The centre’s manager suggested to the Southland Times that the girl may have consumed some of the alcohol-based hand sanitizer they have at the centre.
+The hand-sanitizer container for adults is placed at adult-height on the wall and the child would have had to stand on a chair or something else to reach it.

 The parent’s rights